-10. Incident Managment
+10.Incident Management

-- Ensure the organisations board takes the lead on the delivery of the incident management plans, and provides backing. - Establish an incident response and disaster recovery capability, developing and maintaining incident management plans with clear roles and responsibilities. - Regularly test incident management plans. - Provide specialist training to the incident response team to ensure they have the skills and expertise to address the range of incidents that may occur. - Report any criminal incidents to law enforcement
+- 10.1.
+The supplier must: - Ensure the organisations board takes the lead on the delivery of the incident management plans, and provides backing. - Establish an incident response and disaster recovery capability, developing and maintaining incident management plans with clear roles and responsibilities. - Regularly test incident management plans. - Provide specialist training to the incident response team to ensure they have the skills and expertise to address the range of incidents that may occur. - Report any criminal incidents to law enforcement